What is it?

 Nice!
 I want to try it!

 There are currently versions for GNU/Linux, MacOSX and Microsoft Windows available.
-There is also an experimental, not yet finished, Chromebook version that you can also use for other machines (Raspberry Pi, Beaglebone, Odroid, etc).
+There is also an experimental, not yet finished, web-based version that you can use for Chromebooks and other machines (Raspberry Pi, Beaglebone, Odroid, etc).

 The project and all its components (including Snap!) are registered under public free software licenses (GPL and MIT), so you can download the sources and pretty much do whatever you want with them!